About The Department

 The Town of Hanna’s Public Works Department delivers specific core services within the community.

 In 2014, Town Council approved funding, in the amount of $63,000 to have an Infrastructure Management Study Completed.
-The infrastructure priority listing in the study identifies $11.7 million in required upgrades which should be completed within a ten year time.
+The infrastructure priority listing in the study identifies $11.7 million in required upgrades which should be completed within a ten-year time.
 This reflects an average cost of just under $1.2 million per year.
 Currently, the practice of the Town has been to commit approximately $1.0 million to infrastructure upgrades every three years.
-This is an alarming situation but not unique to Hanna as virtually every municipaltiy in North America finds itself in a similar situation.
+This is an alarming situation but not unique to Hanna as virtually every municipality in North America finds itself in a similar situation.
 A copy of the study can be found: Town of Hanna Infrastructure Management Plan Study (10.24 MB)

 Areas of Responsibility